NorthernMan54/homebridge-alexa/README.md

     "ssdp": 1900
 },
 ```
-* If the setting is not enabled, then your homebridge instance is not visible to Alexa,  useful when you have devices / plugins that you don't want Alexa to see.
+* If the setting is not enabled, then your homebridge instance will not be visible to Alexa,  useful when you have devices / plugins that you don't want Alexa to see.
 For example, Philips hue or Belkin wemo devices.

 * Ask Alexa to Discover Devices.
 She take about 20 seconds to discover your devices.